 The 17th Annual Leadership Development Conference kicked off on Thursday, November 8, 2018, at Falls Creek Conference Center in the beautiful Arbuckle Mountains at Davis.
 Oklahoma.
 Phillips University Legacy Scholars arrived from colleges and universities, across the United States, that are currently or historically related with the Christian Church (Disciples of Christ).
 Scholars and Mentors were welcomed and introduced.
 Friendships were rekindled and new ones were formed.
 With the icebreakers and facilitation training exercises conducted by our Leadership Development Facilitator, Troy Stende (stendeinspirations.com), relationships were easily bonded.

 For the first time, we were able to livestream portions of the Leadership Conference for supporters, mentors, and parents who were not able to attend.
-To watch the livestream for yourself, go to https://livestream.com/bgco/pulf.
-Throughout this article, we'll refer to specific sections of the livestream, so you can watch that section of the Leadership Conference.
+In the previous version of this article, links that were still active were provided so readers could also view the recorded sessions.

 The Legacy Scholars were divided into 5 groups that created and led morning meditation, evening vesper, and Sunday worship and fellowship services each day.
 Legacy Scholars from various colleges/universities and future vocations came together to praise God with everyone attending.
 To coach and guide these young Christian leaders of the future were two Ministerial Consultants: Rev. Rick Hendricks, who received both his BA (’66) and MDiv (’69) from Phillips University, and Rev. Cassie Sexton-Riggs, a Legacy Scholar Alumna (2006-2010) who graduated from Lynchburg College in 2010 with a degree in History and received her MDiv in 2013 from Brite Divinity School.
 Each group was led by an upperclassman with 1st and 2nd year scholars mixed evenly through the groups.
 This helped to further develop the leadership skills of the upperclassmen while building confidence in the 1st and 2nd Year Scholars and encouraging teamwork in the group.
 The services were a great way to start and end the days.